 If you’re in a competitive niche, and your rivals have already added https to their site, arguably, they’ve got an advantage over you, however small, not only from a search engine ranking perspective but a peace-of-mind-for-visitors perspective.

-The inevitable gold rush mentality of marketers trying to get any and all SEO advantages is without doubt underway.
+The inevitable gold rush mentality of marketers trying to get any and all SEO advantages means that https is often added to a site with some naive assumptions.
 Don’t fool yourself into thinking this will make a huge ranking difference.

 Consider https a minimum requirement in a world where hacking is the norm and security concerns are high on the agenda for consumers.